CenTdemeern1/picostreamer/README.md

-Responsibility notes:
-I am in no way responsible for any damage done by or illegal abuse of the program or anything else on that subject.
+[I am in no way responsible for any damage done by (although i don't know how that would happen) or illegal abuse of the program or anything else on that subject.
-All responsibility is on the user.
+All responsibility is on the user.]